Quick Setup with Profiles

 Profiles are pre-configured setups that automatically configure:

-- Authentication: Login integration against your Git provider
+- Authentication: Login integration against your identity provider

 - Catalog Integration: Automatic discovery of repositories and catalog files